musheeza018/flux/content/en/flux/Installation/Migration/flux-v1-automation-migration.md

 "Image Update Automation" is a process in which Flux makes commits to your Git repository when it detects that there is a new image to be used in a workload (e.g., a Deployment).
 In Flux v2 this works quite differently to how it worked in Flux v1.
 This guide explains the differences and how to port your cluster configuration from v1 to v2.
-There is also a [tutorial for using image update automation with a new cluster][image-update-tute].
+There is also a

 ## Overview of changes between v1 and v2